Tutoring and Other Tutorial Services

 Our primary service is tutoring, in many subject areas and in study and learning skills.
 T/LC services are provided free of charge to students currently enrolled in academic classes at Delta.
 You must have a Delta student ID or other picture ID to obtain walk-in tutoring.

 Most tutoring is on a walk-in basis.
 Professional staff may occasionally make appointments to see students.
 Most general education courses, including math, biology, chemistry, CST, social sciences such as psychology or political science, humanities such as history, and English, are covered in staff hours and student tutor walk-in hours.
 Some courses may have Study Groups; Structured Learning Assistance is provided for WRT090, MTH092, and paired sections of MTH092/096.

 Walk-in hours can be very busy, especially from about 10 am to 3 or 4 pm.
 You may get the help you need in just a few minutes.
 But if you have several questions or lots of work to do, you should plan on at least an hour.
 A walk-in tutor will probably work with you part of that time, and check with you periodically.

 - The T/LC cannot guarantee that tutoring can be provided for every Delta course, or that every subject will be covered at all times.
 If you are hoping to work with a particular tutor, phone the T/LC at 686-9314 to make sure that person is in before you make a special trip to campus!

 - T/LC tutors will not assist students with any take-home tests or quizzes.
 A test is the students' chance to demonstrate that they know, understand, and can apply the course concepts on their own.

-- The Spring Tutoring Schedule begins Monday, May 11; check for updates!
+- The Summer Tutoring Schedule begins Monday, June 29; check for updates!